sensu/sensu-docs/content/sensu-go/5.1/getting-started/faq.md

 We'd love to chat about solving your organization's monitoring challenges with Sensu.
 Get in touch with us using [this form][6].

+> What can I monitor with Sensu?

+Sensu supports a wide range of plugins for monitoring everything from the server closet to the cloud.
+[Install the Sensu agent][8] on the hosts you want to monitor, integrate with the [Sensu API][9], or take advantage of [proxy entities][10] to monitor anything on your network.
+Check out the [200+ plugins shared by the Sensu community][11], including monitoring checks for [AWS][13], [Jenkins][14], [Puppet][15], [InfluxDB][16], and [SNMP][17].
+You can also get started writing your own Sensu Plugins in any language using the [Sensu Plugins spec][12].

+> Does Sensu include a time series database for long term storage?

+No, Sensu does not store event data.
+We recommend integrating Sensu with a time series database, like [InfluxDB][19], to store event data.
+See the [guide to storing metrics with InfluxDB][18] to get started.

 > Can I connect Sensu Go to clients and servers from earlier versions of Sensu Core and Sensu Enterprise?

 No, Sensu Go agents and backends are not compatible with Sensu Core or Sensu Enterprise services.

 > Can I upgrade my Sensu version 1.x deployment to Sensu Go?

-Sensu Go is a complete redesign of the original Sensu; it uses separate packages, dependencies, and data models to bring you new, powerful features.
+Sensu Go is a complete redesign of the original Sensu; it uses separate packages, dependencies, and data models to bring you powerful new features.
 (See the [Sensu Go release announcement][3] for more information.)
 Due to these changes, [some features][4] of Sensu 1.x are no longer supported in Sensu Go, such as standalone checks.
 To upgrade your Sensu 1.x deployment to Sensu Go, you'll need to translate your Sensu 1.x configuration to the format expected by Sensu Go and install the new Sensu Go services on your infrastructure.
-The [Sensu Go upgrading guide][4] includes a detailed features comparison between Sensu Go and Sensu 1.x as well as tools to help you translate your configuration.
+The [Sensu Go upgrading guide][4] includes a detailed feature comparison between Sensu Go and Sensu 1.x as well as tools to help you get started.

-> What can I monitor with Sensu?

-Sensu supports a wide range of plugins for monitoring everything from the server closet to the cloud.
-[Install the Sensu agent][8] on the hosts you want to monitor, integrate with the [Sensu API][9], or take advantage of [proxy entities][10] to monitor anything on your network.
-Check out the [200+ plugins shared by the Sensu community][11], including monitoring checks for [AWS][13], [Jenkins][14], [Puppet][15], [InfluxDB][16], and [SNMP][17].
-You can also write your own Sensu Plugins in any language by following the [Sensu Plugins spec][12].

-> Does Sensu Go include a time series database for long term storage?

-No, Sensu Go does not store event data.
-We recommend integrating Sensu with a time series database, like [InfluxDB][19], to store event data.
-See the [guide to storing metrics with InfluxDB][18] to get started.

 > Which ports does Sensu use?